zorrocrisis/MultiAgentAntColony/README.md

 </p>

 <p align="center">
-  <i>A screenshot of the simulation's environment, where one can identify four ants, one colony, pheromones with varying intensity and two remaining foodpiles</i>
+  <i>A screenshot of the simulation's environment, where one can identify four ants (one of which is carrying food), one colony, pheromones with varying intensity and two remaining foodpiles</i>
 </p>

 ## **Agent Architecture**